 15. Make multiple copies of the same clock face

-Not only can you customize a single clock face to your choosing — you can make multiple different versions of the same clock face, each with different complications.
-This is especially useful if you want a different face for exercising than everyday use.
+Not only can you customize a single clock face to your choosing — you can make multiple different versions of the same clock face, each with various complications.
+This option is especially useful if you want a different watch face for exercising than everyday use.

 To set this up, press firmly on your Watch's clock face until you see the "Customize" option, then swipe all the way to the left until you see the plus button.
 Tap the button to create a new clock face of your choosing.
 (You can also delete clock faces you don't want to use anymore from this screen by swiping up on the face in question.)